julie-ng/nexus-private-npm-registry/README.md

 ## Installing a Private Module

 Your module probably has dependencies, which means to use the local registry, you also need access to those packages.
-So you need to:
+So you need to add and configure two more registries:

 1. Add a new _proxy_ registry named `npm-official` to proxy the official npm registry at https://registry.npmjs.org.